-TSA regulations don’t get looser often, but there have been some recent developments that are good news for air travelers.
-New technology is available that may allow for a more thorough and faster screening process for carry-on baggage.
+TSA regulations don’t get looser often, but some recent developments are good news for air travelers.
+New technology may allow for a more thorough and faster screening process for carry-on baggage.

 Actually, the technology isn’t new – just new to aviation.
-TSA checkpoints, and their equivalents in other countries around the world, are being equipped with an upgraded version of the classic x-ray machine: computed tomography, or CT machines.
+TSA checkpoints and their equivalents in other countries worldwide are being equipped with an upgraded version of the classic x-ray machine: computed tomography or CT machines.
 Yes, just like the ones that scan humans in hospitals!

 The CT machines produce much more detailed images of the carry-on bags passing through them, and these images are even 3-D. TSA officers can digitally explore the contents of a carry-on bag from all angles.
 This can eliminate the need to open them.
 Although it can still be found necessary, it significantly cuts screening time.